Pain at the anus

 CANNEFF SUP

-CANNEFF® SUP Suppositories for rectal use can alleviate symptoms of Hemorrhoids, Proctitis and Cryptitis relieve.
+CANNEFF® SUP suppositories for rectal use can alleviate symptoms of Hemorrhoids, Proctitis and Cryptitis relieve.
 The suppositories promote and support the healing process of small and deep fissures and lesions in the anal and rectal area.

 To relieve symptoms of cryptitis:

-CANNEFF® SUP Suppositories provides support in relieving symptoms of cryptitis.
+CANNEFF® SUP suppositories provides support in relieving symptoms of cryptitis.

 To support the healing process of smaller or deeper fissures and lesions: